FREE 2-Day Shipping

-Each individual label design should be in its own file and named appropriately to indicate which label it applies to, e.g. Body Lotion 8oz Vanilla.eps – or similar convention that clearly differentiates between designs.
+Each individual label design should be in its own file and named clearly to indicate which label it applies to, e.g. Body Lotion 8oz Vanilla.eps – or similar convention that clearly differentiates between designs.

-Appropriate Bleeds should be included (1/16" or 0.063"on all sides) where appropriate.
+Bleeds should be included (1/16" or 0.063"on all sides) where appropriate.
 A bleed is where the background design or color carries beyond the edge of the label, a critical component to allow for minor shifts during the cutting process.
 To learn more, check out our blog post: Product Label Design Artwork Bleeds.